-Coaching is a form of precision faculty development that is tailored to an individual’s goals and needs.
-It is a partnership between the coach and client that allows for a “thought-provoking and creative process that inspires them to maximize their personal and professional potential” and it “unlocks previously untapped sources of imagination, productivity and leadership”.9
+Coaching is a form of precision faculty development tailored to an individual’s goals and needs.
+It is a partnership between the coach and client that allows for a “thought-provoking and creative process that inspires them to maximize their personal and professional potential,” and it “unlocks previously untapped sources of imagination, productivity and leadership”.9

-Coaching has been demonstrated to be an effective tool for addressing issues such as burnout, work/life balance decision-making; the ability to think creatively when solving problems; positive impact on addressing feelings of burnout, retention1,5 and to augment mentoring to achieve faculty diversity.8 There is also evidence to indicate the benefit of expanding professional coaching to support the personal growth of leaders in academic health centers.2,4,6,7
+Coaching has been demonstrated to be an effective tool for addressing issues such as burnout, work/life balance decision-making, the ability to think creatively when solving problems, positive impact on addressing feelings of burnout, retention1,5, and to augment mentoring to achieve faculty diversity.8 There is also evidence to indicate the benefit of expanding professional coaching to support leaders’ personal growth in academic health centers.2,4,6,7

-The addition of academic coaching to medical education is emerging as an intriguing solution to achieving and maintaining competency.
-A coach can help learners self-identify the best path to success, and hold learners accountable for continually identifying and closing gaps in their knowledge, attitudes, and skills.
-While a coaching relationship can ideally help a learner improve in initiating their own self-reflection and self-monitoring, it would also model the concept that anyone, no matter how far along in their career, can benefit from participating in a coaching relationship.3
+Adding academic coaching to medical education is an intriguing solution to achieving and maintaining competency.
+A coach can help learners self-identify the best path to success and hold learners accountable for continually identifying and closing gaps in their knowledge, attitudes, and skills.
+While a coaching relationship can ideally help a learner improve in initiating their self-reflection and self-monitoring, it would also model the concept that anyone, no matter how far along in their career, can benefit from participating in a coaching relationship.3

 The purpose of coaching is to create a self-directed learning environment.
 The client is free to explore new, creative, and innovative thoughts and feelings.
-The client also pursues actions that allow for personal development in ways that best suit their particular circumstances.
-The role of the coach is to facilitate the client’s self-discovery through a process of active listening and powerful questioning.
-This is what sets coaching apart from mentoring, as mentors impart wisdom and often share advice and knowledge with the mentee.
-However, coaches work to unlock what the client already possesses, and do not often share their own thoughts or advice without first exploring the client’s ideas thoroughly.
+The client also pursues actions that allow personal development in ways that best suit their particular circumstances.
+The coach’s role is to facilitate the client’s self-discovery through active listening and powerful questioning.
+This sets coaching apart from mentoring, as mentors impart wisdom and often share advice and knowledge with the mentee.
+However, coaches work to unlock what the client already possesses and do not often share their thoughts or advice without first exploring the client’s ideas thoroughly.

 Coaching sessions are confidential, and the details of discussions will remain strictly between the coach and client, with the following exceptions: